NarayanMahadevan/MakeTechEz/C++Tutorials/Step_2/Step_2.md

 <a name="Practice"/>
 ###Practice Problem
 Define a tankCar class with private member variables raidus and height, a public volume member function, a default constructor, a constructor with two parameters, and reader and writer functions.
 The volume of a tank car is pi X radius^2 X height
+Define a flatCar class with private member variables length and width, a public volume member function, a default constructor, a constructor with two parameters, and reader and writer functions.The volume of a flat car is 8.25 X width X  length.